HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-02-09-blog-reboot/index.md

 The moment I hit save on the editor, the browser view updates instantly.
 Even scroll state is saved.

-This is a huge improvement over jekyll, which I was using earlier, which required me to wait 10 seconds until I could review the formatting of what I just wrote.
-Optimizing the editing loop and the publication pipeline is essntial for my (preceived) writing productivity.
+This is a huge improvement over Jekyll, which I was using earlier, which required me to wait 10 seconds until I could review the formatting of what I just wrote.
+Optimizing the editing loop and the publication pipeline is essential for my (perceived) writing productivity.

 ## Content Discovery with Tags and Instant Filter Bar

-I will not make an effort to come up with sections or url schemas to organize content.
+I will not make an effort to come up with sections or url schemes to organize content.
 Instead, posts get a set of tags associated to them.
 The [index page](/) contains a big list that shows those tags and provides an instant-filter search bar, that can be used to navigate to topics easily.